 The Operational Response directorate should use the outcomes of the survey to recognise the achievements of its staff and identify areas for improvement.

 18. Environmental

-There are no environmental implications arising from this report.
-However, the survey results confirmed that 97% of respondents agreed that the fire and rescue service kept the effects of the incident to a minimum.
+None arising from this report.
+However, the survey results confirmed that 98% of respondents agreed that the fire and rescue service kept the effects of the incident to a minimum.

 19. Impact upon Our Plan Objective